astuder/icp-101xx/README.md

 # ICP-101xx Library and Breakout Board

-The TDK InvenSense ICP-101xx is a family of very low power, very high accuracy barometric perssure sensors.
+The TDK InvenSense ICP-101xx is a family of very low power, very high accuracy barometric pressure sensors.
 These sensors can measure pressure difference of as little as +/- 1 Pascal, which is equivalent to altitude differences of 8.5cm.

 Documentation by TDK InvenSense:
 * Product page: [TDK InvenSense](https://www.invensense.com/products/1-axis/icp-101xx/)